-REUTERS SUMMIT-EBay CEO confident of getting China payments license
+REUTERS SUMMIT-Ebay CEO confident of getting China payments license

 On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay has never been asked to participate in a broad information-gathering exercise.
 But he said it does comply with legitimate requests for data on a case-by-case basis.

-Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is gathering information from a broad swath of other Internet companies through the Prism program.
+Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is gathering information from a broad swathe of other Internet companies through the Prism program.

 "We're trying to make sure that all of our privacy policies and how we comply stand up to the spotlight.
 As the digital world becomes more of our everyday lives, there will be more opportunity and need for more of a dialogue."

-Follow Reuters Summits on Twitter @Reuters_Summits (Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon and Phil Berlowitz)
+Follow Reuters Summits on Twitter @Reuters_Summits (Additional reporting and writing by Edwin Chan; Editing by Edward Tobin and Andre Grenon)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan